-The price of Gold is determined by several factors.
+The price of gold is determined by several factors.
 It is an important commodity in certain products such as jewellery.
-However, it also seen as an important way to invest wealth – especially in times of economic uncertainty.
+However, it also is seen as an important way to invest wealth – especially in times of economic uncertainty.

 The world consumption of new gold produced is about 50% in jewellery, 40% in investments, and 10% in industry (excellent as conductor and resists corrosion)